MARKETProtocol/docs/source/includes/_contributing.md

 If you're ready to start helping us to build the decentralized future right now and you just need an issue to focus on, check out [this list of open issues](https://github.com/orgs/MARKETProtocol/projects/1?card_filter_query=label%3A%22help+wanted%22+no%3Aassignee+is%3Aopen).

 First, read our [development process](#development-process) and [community guidelines](#community-guidelines).

-Then [read here](https://github.com/MARKETProtocol/community/blob/master/docs/project-management.md) how the project board is organized and how we use labels on GitHub.
+Then, [read here](https://github.com/MARKETProtocol/community/blob/master/docs/project-management.md) how the project board is organized and how we use labels on GitHub.

 And have fun!